Chexxo/Server/README.md

 ## Express Provider
 In order to deploy the express variant of the server these steps have to be followed:
 1. Install the latest version of `Node.js` and `npm` on the system which should run the server.
+As of now the minimum required `Node.js`-version is `12.19`.
 2. Download the express folder from the latest server release.
 3. Unzip the folder and open a terminal within the unzipped folder.
 4. Run `npm i`, this will install express.